Dunamis1025/today-i-learned/python/python_basic/README.md

-🐍 Python Basics
+# Python Basics

-The python_basic folder contains simple Python examples such as:
+This folder contains basic Python practice files created while following the "Nado Coding (나도코딩)" YouTube tutorials.

+## Purpose
+- Practice Python fundamentals
+- Understand basic syntax and logic
+- Get comfortable with writing small scripts

+## Topics Covered
-Variables and data types
+- Variables and data types

-Conditional statements
+- Conditional statements

-Loops (while, for)
+- Loops (`while`, `for`)

-User input handling
+- User input and output

-Basic logic and control flow
+- Simple control flow

-Each file focuses on one small concept.
+⚠️ All code is for learning purposes only.
+All original content and teaching materials belong to **Nado Coding**.